critsmet/redux-calculator/README.md

 ## Getting Started:

-1. Fork and clone this repo, CD into the folder in your terminal, and run 'npm install'.
+1. Fork and clone this repo, cd into the folder in your terminal, and run 'npm install'.

 2. After you've downloaded the dependencies, run 'npm start'.
 The application will launch in the browser on your local server.